|

-The better-known part of Boston's light rail
+The main part of Boston's light rail

 The heavy traffic and the multiple destinations result in headways